WojciechMatuszewski/programming-notes/aws-stuff.md

 - **automatically caches SOME quires (results)**.
 It's up to internal Redshift logic switch query to cache but the process it automatic.

 - you can use **Redshift Snapshots with S3 CRR** or **enable Cross-Region snapshots for the cluster** for **HA**.

+#### Spectrum

+- this enables you to **query directly from data files on S3**

+* this is used when you have **DataLake on s3**.
+Redshift Spectrum then acts as intermediary tool between other analytics tools and the DataLake.

 ### Networking (VPC)